percona/pmm-doc/docs/setting-up/client/mysql.md

 ![!](../../_images/PMM_Add_Instance_MySQL.png)

+#### For MySQL instances using TLS

-If your MySQL instance is configured to use TLS, click on the *Use TLS for database connections* check box and fill in your TLS certificates and key.
+If your MySQL instance is configured to use TLS:

+1. Click on the **Use TLS for database connections** check box.
+2. Fill in your TLS certificates and key.

 ![!](../../_images/PMM_Add_Instance_MySQL_TLS.png)